PolymeshAssociation/polymesh-private-dev-env/README.md

 ## Running

-Copy the correct env over to a `.env` from `envs/`, you may need to overwrite the existing symlink.
-This file specifies the images that will be used.
+Use `docker compose up -d` to bring up the services. `docker compose down` will stop them.

+The default .env file is present as a symlink.
+If you want to use different versions, overwrite it or link to any other existing env files in the ./envs directory.
 Alternatively a file patch can be given explicitly to docker compose, e.g. `docker compose --env-file=envs/1.0 up`.
-A default .env file is present.

-Use `docker compose up -d` to bring up the services. `docker compose down` will stop them.

 This will bring up: